Asana: Origins of the asanas

 The asanas have been created at different times, a few being ancient, some being medieval, and a growing number recent.
 Some that appear traditional, such as Virabhadrasana I (Warrior Pose I), are relatively recent: that pose was probably devised by Krishnamacharya around 1940, and it was popularised by his pupil, Iyengar.
 A pose that is certainly younger than that is Parivritta Parsvakonasana (Revolved Side Angle Pose): it was not in the first edition of Pattabhi Jois's Yoga Mala in 1962.
-Viparita Virabhadrasana (Reversed Warrior Pose) is still more recent, and may have been created since 2000.
+Viparita Virabhadrasana (Reversed Warrior Pose) is still more recent, and may have been created after 2000.
 Several poses that are now commonly practised, such as Dog Pose and standing asanas including Trikonasana (triangle pose), first appeared in the 20th century, as did the sequence of asanas, Surya Namaskar (Salute to the Sun).
 A different sun salutation, the Aditya Hridayam, is certainly ancient, as it is described in the "Yuddha Kaanda" Canto 107 of the Ramayana.
 Surya Namaskar in its modern form was created by the Raja of Aundh, Bhawanrao Shriniwasrao Pant Pratinidhi; K. Pattabhi Jois defined the variant forms Surya Namaskar A and B for Ashtanga Yoga, possibly derived from Krishnamacharya.
 Surya Namaskar can be seen as "a modern, physical culture-oriented rendition" of the simple ancient practice of prostrating oneself to the sun.

 In 1966, Iyengar's classic Light on Yoga was able to describe some 200 asanas, consisting of about 50 main poses with their variations.
 Sjoman observes that whereas many traditional asanas are named for objects (like Vrikshasana, tree pose), legendary figures (like Matsyendrasana, the sage Matsyendra's pose), or animals (like Kurmasana, tortoise pose), "an overwhelming eighty-three" of Iyengar's asanas have names that simply describe the body's position (like Utthita Parsvakonasana, "Extended Side Angle Pose"); these are, he suggests, the ones "that have been developed later".
 A name following this pattern is Shatkonasana, "Six Triangles Pose", described in 2015.
 Mittra illustrated 908 poses and variations in his 1984 Master Yoga Chart, and many more have been created since then.
-The number of asanas has thus increased with time, as summarised in the table.
+The number of asanas has thus grown increasingly rapidly with time, as summarised in the table.

 Sjoman notes that the names of asanas have been used "promiscuous[ly]", in a tradition of "amalgamation and borrowing" over the centuries, making their history difficult to trace.
 The presence of matching names is not proof of continuity, since the same name may mean a different pose, and a pose may have been known by multiple names at different times.
 The estimates here are therefore based on actual descriptions of the asanas.

 The graph shows the rapid growth in number of asanas in the 20th century.